“The Center of Education”

 Applications and inquiries should be directed to SUNY College at Oneonta Office of International Education (OIE), Study Abroad Coordinator.

-Fall Term in Germany runs mid-October through early February; Spring/Summer Term in Germany runs late
+Fall Term in Germany runs from the beginning of October through mid-February; Spring/Summer Term in Germany runs from the beginning of April through late July

 Duration and Cost